brasov2de/DragAndDropPCF/Docs/Readme.md

 It can be used transparent, over your container.
 Or you can show an icon from Fluent UI 8 library inside that div.
 Probably the most comon use-case for the icon, is to show that this area is draggable.

+**It's important to bring the Drag&Drop PCF on the top of your container**

 This PCF is intended to be used inside Canvas Apps or Custom Pages, but in my tests worked even inside model-driven forms.

 You can use it as both a source and a target of a drag&drop action, but you can use it also in combination with your own PCF.